MikeDigitize/Animator-ES6/README.md

 });

 /**
-  * Trigger the animation directly or use it in a sequence */
+  * Trigger the animation by adding a class directly to the element */

 Animator.addClass(p, "ninjaAnimation");

 /**
+  * Or as part of a sequence
+  */

+Animator.animation({
+	element : p,
+	addClass : {
+		before : "ninjaAnimation"
+	}
+});

+/**
-  * OR, omit the `animationClass` property in the createAnimation param
+  * OR, omit the `animationClass` property in the createAnimation options object
-  * and set the style rules directly as part of a sequence definition */
+  * and set the style rules directly or as part of a sequence */

+Animator.setStyles(p, ninjaRules);

 Animator.animation({
 	element : p,